 ‘Man is the only animal that kills for pleasure’

-Night School – aka Terror Eyes – is a 1981 American slasher horror feature film directed by Ken Hughes from a screenplay by co-producer Ruth Avergon.
+Night School is a 1981 American Giallo-style slasher horror film directed by Ken Hughes from a screenplay by co-producer Ruth Avergon.
+Also released as Terror Eyes

-The plot revolves around a series of gruesome decapitation murders happening among college coeds in Boston, Massachusetts.
+The plot revolves around a series of gruesome decapitation murders happening to college coeds in Boston, Massachusetts.

 The movie stars Rachel Ward, Leonard Mann (Death Steps in the Dark, Silent Night, Deadly Night III: Better Watch Out!), Drew Snyder (Zombie Bankers) and Joe Sicari.